 House and Family History

-Kathryn and David Cloud purchased the Owins-Bedford House in the early 1970s.
-As preservation enthusiasts, it was important that the cottage maintained the look and feel of colonial Beaufort.
+Kathryn and David Cloud purchased the house in the early 1970s.
+As preservation enthusiasts, it was important that the cottage maintained the look and feel of "colonial Beaufort."
 When Miss Delight Thomas’ home, known then as the Cramer House at 401 Ann Street, was moved to the restoration grounds in 1977, Kathryn Cloud rescued the wood that had been added when the 1796 Courthouse was converted to a residence; the old lumber was used to construct cabinets in the Owins-Bedford kitchen.